scandipwa/docs/README.md

 # ScandiPWA Documentation

+> THIS REPO IS DEPRECATED, PLEASE SEE https://github.com/scandipwa/scandipwa.github.io FOR NEW DOCS

 ?> **Note**: currently documentation is under development.
 Sorry for inconvenience!

 ScandiPWA is a single page application (SPA) theme for Magento with advanced PWA capabilities.